ak-2485/ak-2485.github.io/index.md

 **A Type System for Numerical Error Analysis**.
 Ariel E. Kellison and Justin Hsu.
 [Paper Draft](https://github.com/ak-2485/ak-2485.github.io/blob/master/nfuzz.pdf).

-**VCFloat2: Floating-point Error Analysis in Coq**.
-Andrew W. Appel and Ariel E. Kellison.

 ## Conference & Journal Papers

+**2024**\. **VCFloat2: Floating-point Error Analysis in Coq**.
+Andrew W. Appel and Ariel E. Kellison. *To appear in the proceedings of the 13th ACM SIGPLAN International Conference on Certified Programs and Proofs (CPP 2024), January 2024*.

 **2023**\.  **LAProof: A Library of Formal Proofs of Accuracy and Correctness for Linear Algebra Programs**.
 Ariel E. Kellison, Andrew W. Appel, Mohit Tekriwal, and David Bindel. *To appear in proceedings of the 30th IEEE International Symposium on Computer Arithmetic (ARITH), September 2023*. [[Paper](https://github.com/ak-2485/ak-2485.github.io/blob/master/laproof.pdf)]